sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, scalable  and, of course, efficient as possible.

 Importantly, decentralization is not the goal, decentralization is just a tool to reach permissionlessness and sustainability – instead, exactly both these ones, permissionlessness and sustainability are the goal.
 And of course, permissionlessness is just another word for censorship-resistance, and also of course, both these ones, permissionlessness and sustainability imply trustlessness.

-Surely, for now, the industry needs the really locomotive blockchain in order for everything else to be built on it or with taking it into account.
-And it is not the Bitcoin blockchain or the Ethereum Blockchain or any other blockchain you know, it is something fundamentally new.